The pros and cons of debt settlement.

 On the positive side, debt settlement may help you get out of debt more quickly and for less than the total amount you currently owe.
 When you work with a settlement company, their representatives will handle communications with your creditors, relieving you of the responsibility of some difficult conversations.

 On the negative side, debt settlement is not guaranteed to work.
 Your creditors are under no obligation to settle your debt for less than what you owe.
-And because debt settlement involves not paying your bills for number of months, you may end up with additional penalties and interest, legal bills, and calls from collection agencies.
+And because debt settlement involves not paying your bills for a number of months, you may end up with additional penalties and interest, legal bills, and calls from collection agencies.
 Debt settlement can be expensive, too.
 You may pay as much as 25% of the money you save to the settlement company, and you’ll likely have to pay taxes on those savings as well.

 Does debt settlement affect your credit?
 Most certainly – that’s one of the biggest drawbacks of a debt settlement plan.
 Regardless of whether your settlement arrangement is successful or not, your credit rating will be severely damaged for several years.